 There are few things more exciting to me than getting a new planner for the start of a new year.

-Seriously, I was borderline embarrassed to tell my boyfriend the amount of time I invested into this project.
+Seriously, I was borderline embarrassed to tell my husband the amount of time I invested in this project.

 The good news for me is that I found the perfect planner for me this year that I LOVE.